thushan/proxmox-vm-to-ct/readme.md

 ## The Process

 1. Install your 'base' image as a VM (be it DietPi or Debian etc.) on Proxmox as normal.

+   You could opt to use [@dazeb/proxmox-dietpi-installer](https://github.com/dazeb/proxmox-dietpi-installer) to automate it.

    * Configure the VM with the core tools you'd like.
      * Eg. Tools `vim`, `tmux` etc.
      * Eg. Settings region, network, wifi etc.